mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Who and what is Kiki?
 ---------------------

-Kiki is a cybersquirrel.
+Kiki is a cyber squirrel.
 She’s our mascot and has been designed by Tyson Tan.
 We choose a squirrel when we discovered that ‘krita’ is the Albanian word for Squirrel.

 Why is Krita Free?
 ------------------